Hubertoom/Cinema-Room-REST-Service/README.md

             "column": 4
         }
     ```
-    If request is correct and seat is not booked you get response containing unique UUID token for your ticket from them server:
+    If the  request is correct and the  seat is not booked,d you get response containing a  unique UUID token for your ticket from them server: <br/>
     *Response body:*
     ```json
     {